Ohangwena Region

 Ohangwena is one of the fourteen regions of Namibia; its capital is Eenhana.
 Major settlements in the region are the towns of Eenhana and Helao Nafidi, as well as the self-governed village of Okongo and the proclaimed settlements Ongha, Ongenga and Omungwelume.
 As of 2020, Ohangwena had 150,724 registered voters.

 Ohangwena is traversed by the northwesterly line of equal latitude and longitude.
-In the north, Ohangwena borders Angola: the Cunene Province, except for a small border with Cuando Cubango Province in the far northeast.
+In the north, Ohangwena borders Angola: the Cunene Province, except for a small border with Cubango Province in the far northeast.
 Domestically, it borders the following regions: